The Members of

-Having focused on trading for the year under review energy cost constituted a small proportion of the total cost and there is not muchscope for energy conservation.
-Howeverpursuant to section 134 of the Companies Act 2013 readwith the
+Energy cost constituted a small proportion of the total cost and there is not muchscope for energy conservation.
+Pursuant to section 134 of the Companies Act 2013 readwith the

 FOREIGN EXCHANGE EARNINGS & OUTGO:

 In order to keep pace with the changing technology and to provide the benefits ofelectronic trading to our members your company's shares are tradable compulsorily inelectronic form and it established connectivity with depositories viz.
 NationalSecurities Depositories Limited (NSDL) and Central Depository Services (India) Limited(CDSL).
-The company also has common agency for transfer of shares both in demat andin physical form.
+The company also has common agency (RTA) for transfer of shares both in demat andin physical form.

-Your directors are glad to present below the management discussion and analysis fortheyear2016-17:
+Your directors are glad to present below the management discussion and analysis for theyear 2017-18:

 Industry structure and developments:

 The exports from India rose by 9.8% during the year 2017-18.
 The FY18 witnessed impactsfrom the lasting effects of demonetization and the difficulties in the implementation ofGoods and Service Tax.
 Though the agriculture sector still remains in the negativeterritory as they are facing liquidity problems.
 Exports of Oil meals which accounts formajor share of exports of your company has an overall negative trend during the FY18.
 InFY19 the exports' growth is expected to increase due to improved momentum in the globaldemand and liberalized policies and incentive schemes of government.
 Good monsoonexpectation will help to overcome the poor sentiments in the agriculture segment.
 Thougha higher dependency on monsoon in this sector is major factor.